arve0/master/thesis_web.md

 the top left of the image, positive x-direction going left and positive y-direction going down. $m \times n$ will denote the number of pixels in in respectively x- and y-direction.
-A subscript of the image name is used if several images are discussed, e.g. $m_f$ is the number of x-pixels of image
+A subscript of the image name is used if several images are discussed, e.g., $m_f$ is the number of x-pixels of image
 $f$.

 ### Image registration